HenSch90/SiD/Modul_A (Grundprogramm).md

 ka:

-vc: SHOW it2 IF sabsano = 1
+vc: SHOW it2 IF sabsan = 1

 av: